 After pointing out all the 9 health benefits above, this will definitely make you live a much healthier life physically and also mentally.
 Frequently playing golf increases your life expectancy by 7 years!
 That’s an additional 2,555 rounds of 18 holes golf that you can play!

-To walk a full length 18 holes of golf can help you burn 1,200 calories, which allows you to stay fit and healthy.
-A golf swing is a full body workout.
-Major muscle groups like your arms, legs, back, abdomen, chest and shoulders are all engaged during a golf swing.
+Walk a full-length 18 holes of golf can help you burn 1,200 calories, which allows you to stay fit and healthy.
+A golf swing is a full-body workout.
+Major muscle groups like your arms, legs, back, abdomen, chest, and shoulders are all engaged during a golf swing.

 An average golf hole is around 300 to 400 meters.
 The incline and declining slope terrain of all golf courses will definitely burn that high calories cereal you had this morning after your first hole.

-Golf is widely recognised as a low risk sport compared to many other sports.
+Golf is widely recognized as a low-risk sport compared to many other sports.
 There’s less stress on the joints as the swings can be adjusted accordingly to each player.

 Golf is an open-air sport that is surrounded by nature.
 With plenty of access to fresh air and Vitamin D, endorphin and serotonin levels are improved significantly, which helps with reducing stress and anxiety while also improving mood.